pjochillin/cornellkappasigma/README.md

 ## Style Developement

 The [SASS](http://sass-lang.com/) structure uses Jekyll's built-in SASS compiling so precompiling happens automatically before Jekyll serves the site.
-So to develop styles for the site, navigate to the root directory of the project in Terminal and serve the site ([Jekyll](http://jekyllrb.com/) must be installed):
+To develop styles for the site, navigate to the root directory of the project in Terminal and serve the site ([Jekyll](http://jekyllrb.com/) must be installed):

 ```
 jekyll serve